kayazas123/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

       date: "<release-date>"
 ```

-Make sure that you have set the right minor version (e.g. 7.9) and release version (e.g. 7.9.0-alpha3).
+Make sure that you have set the correct minor version (e.g., 7.9) and release version (e.g., 7.9.0-alpha3).

 # Release the Enterprise Page